sfacista/Coati/README.md

 Although other fields may appear, and gene names/descriptors are optional for bed files, this program expects them.

 Things not tested:
--Offsets that might break the program.
+- Offsets that might break the program.
--Tile lengths & gaps that might break the program.
+- Tile lengths & gaps that might break the program.
--Hard masked characters like X/x's.
+- Hard masked characters like X/x's.

 Dependencies:
 - Java 8 (1.8)